Tableau Interview Questions and Answers

 TreeMap is a technique by which data is organized sequentially in descending order.
 It shows them in a set of rectangles.
 Parent rectangles follow child rectangles.

 Q 12- What is Heat Map?

-It is a technique by which different colors are used to represent different sets of data.
-Higher values are indicated with darker colors.
+It is a technique by which different colours are used to represent different sets of data.
+Higher values are indicated with darker colours.